Best Camping Tent of 2020

 The North Face Wawona 6

-The North Face Wawona 6 impresses in nearly all of our testing metrics and just barely missed being the Editors' Choice.
-As it stands, it's our Top Pick for Usable Space because it keeps what the Kingdom 6 got rid of: the huge garage-like vestibule that nearly doubles the overall tent size.
-With adequate head height, it's large enough to unfold a table and chairs and have the gang hang out in inclement weather or for sun protection.
+The North Face Wawona 6 impresses in nearly all of our testing metrics.
+It keeps what the Kingdom 6 got rid of: the huge garage-like vestibule that nearly doubles the overall tent size.
+The inside offers plenty of headroom and space to utilize a table and chairs for the gang to hang out in during inclement weather or for sun protection.
 This tent also offers top-notch weather protection and is relatively fast and easy to set up, even for just one person, because you don't have to wrangle with a separate fly (the tent and fly are integrated).

-While the Wawona offers good ventilation with all the doors open, the single-wall design limits views, especially skyward, if you're a stargazer.
+While the Wawona offers good ventilation with all the doors open, the single-wall design obstructs the views on three sides of the tent.
+If you want to have the fly off and fall asleep to the stars, you may want to look elsewhere.
 It's a fair tradeoff, though, because the weather protection is impressive and will set your mind at ease no matter what's happening outside.
 This is a beefy all-in-one basecamp that borrows its highly weather-resistant shape and design from TNF's more expedition-style tents.
 So while the Wawona lacks the openness and interior height found in the Kingdom 6, it will save you money while still providing an excellent vestibule for all your extended camp needs.

 Read review: The North Face Wawona 6